FarmonApp/FarmOn-Coding-Challenge/README.md

 ### Background
 We would like to know how much carbon could be sequestrated on a field.
 You are given two datasets:
-* Feld delinations for agricultural parcels in an area in the Netherlands.
+* Field delinations for agricultural parcels in an area in the Netherlands.
 The dataset contains the following information:
   * Field ID
   * Field area
   * Field geometry